-The civil engineer's role is to plan, design, and implement the built environment in service to society and in conformance with the principles of sustainable development.
+The civil engineer's role is to plan, design, and implement the built environment in service to society and in conformance with the principles of sustainable development and justice, equity, diversity, and inclusion (JEDI).
 Civil engineers provide leadership in the creation and execution of vital development and redevelopment plans to support populations in a sustainable manner.

 This policy has worldwide application